Citytracking/dotspotting/README.FLAMEWORK.md

 Search
 --

+*Note: This is really specific to Dotspotting but the basic principle(s) apply equally to Flamework.*

 Search is one of those things that's all tangled up in how your databases are set up, whether you are doing full-text or spatial queries.

 The first release of Dotspotting is geared specifically towards MySQL because it is readily available ...